madurangasiriwardena/iam-tutorial/petcare-enterprise-apps/docs/PETVET-B2B.md

 ## Create your first customer organization in WSO2 Identity Server
 1. Navigate to WSO2 Identity Server Console of the primary organization.
 2. Create a sub-organization named `City Vet Hospital` from the `Organizations` section and switch to the sub-organization.

+## Create your first admin in the organization
-3. Add a new user.
+1. Add a new user.
 You can use ‘admin@cityvet.com’ as the username of the user.
+2. You have the following options when setting up the password.
+   - Invite the user to set their own password.
+User will get the navigation to the sample application when you have completed the [customize email templates step](#customize-email-templates)
+   - Set a password for the user

 ## Consume the PetVet Application